aws-solutions-library-samples/guidance-for-media2cloud-on-aws/source/webapp/README.md

 ### NODEJS

-While the frontend web applicaiton is written in JQuery, the backend (lambda function) is written in NodeJS v10.x.
-In order to build the guidance locally, you would need to install NodeJS 10.x or above on your system.
+While the frontend web applicaiton is written in JQuery, the backend (lambda function) is written in NodeJS v20.x.
+In order to build the solution locally, you would need to install NodeJS 20.x or above on your system.

 For MAC user, download and install from [nodejs.org](https://nodejs.org/en/download/).
 Alternatively, you can also use Homebrew.